millipz/millipz.github.io/CV/index.md

 Skilled communicator, personable and sociable.
 Experienced at managing multiple projects, prioritisation, delegation, and working to tight deadlines.

+### BIM & CAD

+Fluency in a variety of CAD and BIM environments.
+Experience teaching 2D and 3D CAD, developing production information in Revit.
+Also experienced at developing custom parametric Revit families.

 ### Technical Drawing

 Comfortable with both manual and digital drawing, with clear and professional draftsmanship.
 Experience using and teaching a wide range of drawing software.
 Experience teaching technical drawing.